 There are many MSN programs out there, but only Walden is number one in Master of Science in Nursing graduates in the U.S.3 In addition, with Walden you can earn your master's in nursing online from a teaching faculty that is 100% doctorally prepared.
-Choose from eight specializations: Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Public Health Nursing, Leadership and Management, Nursing Education, and Nursing Informatics.
+Choose from eight specializations: Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Public Health Nursing, Nurse Executive, Nursing Education, and Nursing Informatics.

 Learn more about humanistic healthcare and how you can earn your Master of Science in Nursing from an online nursing school.
 With a flexible online learning platform that works for your busy schedule, Walden University lets you earn a degree at the pace that’s right for you.
 Walden’s MSN degree program can take practicing nurses to the next level in their career.

 Walden University is an accredited institution offering a Master of Science in Nursing (MSN) degree program online with a specialization in Nursing Education.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.